Creamy Pesto Chicken

 Sear the chicken

 Add oil to a large skillet pre-heated to medium-high heat.
-Working in batches as to not crowd the skillet, add chicken to the skillet and sear on both sides until golden (about 3-5 minutes each side).
-It won’t be all the way cooked through - it will finish cooking in the oven.
+Working in batches so as not to crowd the skillet, add chicken to the skillet and sear on both sides until golden (about 3-5 minutes each side).
+It won’t be all the way cooked through – it will finish cooking in the oven.
 Remove the chicken and set on a plate.
 Sear the remaining chicken and remove to plate.

 - 3 tablespoons avocado oil